 The McKinney City Council has seven members.
 Four council members are elected to single-member districts; two council members and the mayor are elected at large.
 Each council member term is four years.

-George Fuller was elected Mayor of McKinney in May 2017.
+George Fuller was elected Mayor of McKinney in May 2017 and re-elected in May 2021.
 He is a builder and developer of custom homes and commercial properties with George C. Fuller Contracting.

 Mayor Fuller also has several ventures outside of construction including Body Quest, Inc., an international exercise equipment manufacturing and distributing company.
 He co-created Everide Automotive Parts, Inc., an automotive heating and cooling parts company with national distribution.
 He also founded Airtech Heating and Cooling, Inc., a Dallas-based commercial and residential general contracting company.
 Currently, he owns The Guitar Sanctuary, a high-end guitar and music equipment boutique recently named one of the Top 20 Coolest Guitar Shops in the country by Premier Guitar magazine, along with The Sanctuary Music and Event Center and the Sanctuary Performance Academy.